slash-wiki/slash-wiki.github.io/README.md

 ## Who created this?

 This resource was written by Luna Graysen ([**@they-them**](https://github.com/they-them) on GitHub).
 They are a software engineer with over 6 years of experience in app development, CI/CD and APIs.
 Please consider [sponsoring them on GitHub](https://github.com/sponsors/they-them).
+This resource is not associated with Slack.

 ## Who is this resource for?